Evawn/FRAGCODER/README-DOCKER.md

 If you encounter issues not covered in this guide:

 1. Check the [GitHub Issues](https://github.com/yourusername/shader-playground/issues)
-2. Review Docker logs: `docker-compose logs`
+2. Review Docker logs: `docker compose logs`
 3. Verify your environment configuration
 4. Open a new issue with detailed error messages and steps to reproduce